agustinlopez9/gossip-fe/README.md

-# SyncUp!
+# Gossip!

-SyncUp is my project for a social network website, written in React.js with Typescript and styled with Tailwind.
+Gossip is my project for a social network website, written in React.js with Typescript and styled with Tailwind.
 Among the core highlights of this project are:

 - Dynamic styling with TailwindCSS to make colors and font-sizes across the page easy to change.
 - Reusable Components using design patterns (i.e: Compound components) and SOLID principles.